Triggers and Treasures

 The scared child who didn't know how to voice what was happening to her

-The heartbroken divorcee undervaluing herself
+The heartbroken divorcee who didn't value herself like she should've

 They're all still here, reminding me what parts I've kept, what I've let go, and what still needs working out.